korpling/ANNIS/doc/README.md

 For the developer documentation you should install Doxygen (http://www.doxygen.org) and call "doxygen" in this directory to compile everything.
+A pre-compiled version is accessable at http://korpling.github.com/ANNIS .

 The User and Adminstration Guide are currently in the Docbook format and can be compiled e.g. with the Oxygen XML editor.
 We plan to switch to the Flat ODT Format